ksawada0/fuzziness-helper/README.md

 # fuzziness-helper
-Aid in verifying hand calculations.
+Aid in verifying hand calculations of fuzzy logic operations.